-Sometimes, during a semen analysis, no sperm are seen in the ejaculate.
-This is called azoospermia, a condition where men ejaculate but it doesn’t contain any sperm.
-This can be due to several reasons.
+Sometimes during a semen analysis, no sperm are seen in the ejaculate.
+This is called azoospermia, a condition where men ejaculate but it doesn’t contain any sperm, which can occur due to several reasons.
 Sometimes azoospermia is due to an obstruction, such as a previous vasectomy or previous infections.
 In these cases, the sperm itself may be normal and healthy, but it can’t fertilise the egg because it can’t actually reach it.

 In other cases, azoospermia is caused by a production problem within the testicle itself.
 Lack of sperm in the ejaculate can also be due to hormonal reasons, or maybe a man can’t ejaculate at all – from a spinal cord injury or certain psychological factors.

 If a zero sperm count/azoospermia is detected, the andrology specialists at King’s Fertility will be able to arrange any further tests that may be required, and discuss any treatment and next-step options with you.
 Finding out your sperm count is extremely low or zero can feel very alarming but in many cases there are things we can do to help, including surgical sperm retrieval (SSR).

 A number of different surgical sperm retrieval procedures are available, depending on the underlying cause of your azoospermia.
 Generally, the aim of SSR is to surgically extract sperm so that it can be used for fertility treatment.

 These are the different types of surgical sperm retrieval procedures available at our London andrology clinic:

 The simplest procedure where sperm is aspirated through the skin using a fine needle and syringe from the epididymis (a structure above the testicle where sperm is stored and matures).

 A procedure which involves a small cut to the scrotum to allows direct microscopic visualisation of the epididymis using a microscope so that sperm can be aspirated.